mostrovoi/blockchain/SYSTEM_DESIGN.md

 ### Observability

 We need to ensure and measure 99.95% SLO availability.
-We could use prometheus to scrape the health endpoint from the loadbalancer.
+We could use APM to monitor all successful requests being number of successful requests over time

-This health endpoint will comprehend different probes to all backend pool instances (servers and service discovery)
+We could also include latency, errors and saturation to better finetune but it is best to start simple and align with stakeholders.

 We should also try to keep connections short-lived as this will have an impact in the load balancer routing